letsencrypt/ct-woodpecker/README.md

   * **key** - the log's public key (PEM encoded as a single line without the PEM header/footer).

+  * **start** - log index to start inclusion checking from, for monitoring large pre-existing logs.

   * **windowStart** - (optional) for a sharded log the `windowStart` specifies the begin date for the shard's accepted validity window. `ct-woodpecker` will